Sunday 6th October 2019

 Countdown to event start!

-Channel events are super excited to be bringing you the Minehead Sprint Triathlon this coming October.
+Channel Events are super excited to be bringing you the 2019 Minehead Sprint Triathlon.

 What’s included in your entry?

-Your 2018 Minehead Triathlon t-shirt (worth £20) will be ready to collect once you’ve celebrated across the line.
-Finishers pack will be presented on return of your timing chip.
+Your 2019 Minehead Triathlon t-shirt (worth £20) will be ready to collect once you’ve celebrated across the line.
 Please select t-shirt size required when completing booking.

-Wave 2: 10:10 – General classification wave for all those seasoned triathletes.
+Wave 2: time tbc – General classification wave for all those seasoned triathletes.